 In her four-boat repechage she held second place until 1,500m before slipping to third behind the Chinese sculler.
 However, this was still enough to qualify, albeit with the slowest repechage time, for the semi-final where she came fifth, putting her in the small final.
 She was washed down for a lot of the race by the TV launch in the lane adjacent to hers.
 “It was so bad at 1,000m that I shouted at the Umpire to do something,” she noted shortly afterwards.

 By the time of her B final on the final day of racing, the wind was making a mess of the course.
 “Racing was delayed for half an hour and all the small finals were grouped together,” she wrote.
 “The course was rough but not unrowable.
 The water was flat in the first 1,000m so this is where the race would be won.
 It would be lost in the rough water of the second 1,000m.
 At 750m gone the going was good.
 I was half a length down in third place.
 And then the umpire went completely bananas; he started to ring his bell.
 No one stopped.
 He then started to wave his red flag frantically.
 ‘Has he gone mad?,’ I thought.
 ‘No one stops even a small final mid-race at the World Championships.
 Everyone looked across at each other ring the first person to stop and then we all finally slowed.
 Racing had been cancelled.
-None of us could quite believe it; one minute we were four minutes from the climax of 12 months of training, and the next minute it’s all called off. one cruel joke.”
+None of us could quite believe it; one minute we were four minutes from the climax of 12 months of training, and the next minute it’s all called off.
+One cruel joke.”

-The race was re-rowed the next day.
+The race was re-started the next day.
 There were a lot of changes of position behind Maria Brandin of Sweden who led throughout.
 Guin was third at 500m gone, fourth at half way, having been passed by the Chinese and American scullers, a position she held at 1,500m, before overtaking the American again to finish third.
 Her official placing was eighth overall because Silken Laumann was disqualified from the A final for making two false starts.

 Lightweight double scull (10th out of 12)